hanabi/hanabi.github.io/Reference.md

 * However, 5-player *Wild & Crazy* is extremely difficult.
 Thus, we have slightly altered some conventions to be more "aggressive" in this game type:
   1) No *Crazy 3 Saves* and no *Crazy 4 Saves* – you must duplicate a rainbow card if you want to save a black 3 or black 4
   2) No Locked Hand Saves – locked players must perform a "hard burn" if they have no normal *Play Clues* or *Save Clues* or off-chop 5's to clue
-  3) Ending the *Early Game* – players may choose to not "extinguish" all of the available clues, especially if the last remaining clue is a 1-for-1
 * Besides these specific alterations, you should also account for the fact that the team will play more risky in general – more aggressive discards, more letting cards "ride" on chop, and so forth.

 ### Acid Trip Conventions